flaviusburca/awesome-server/README.md

 - The server processes messages from the queue in parallel using goroutines to maximize throughput.
 Some tuning can be done using the GOMAXPROCS parameter.
 - The ordered map is implemented using a combination of a map and a slice to maintain insertion order.
 - The client reads commands from standard input and sends them to the server via RabbitMQ.
-- The server creates files to store the output of the `getItem` and `getAllItems` commands if needed with the `StandardCommandHandle`
+- The server creates files to store the output of the `getItem` and `getAllItems` commands if needed with the `StandardCommandHandler`
-- The `LoggingCommandHandler` logs the commands received by the server and will only log the output of `getItem` and `getAllItems` commands
+- The `NopCommandHandler` will only execute the commands without writing files.
+Useful for benchmarking.

 # Build and Run the project